mclegoman/dtaf2025/readme.md

 ### Enchantments
 #### Breath of the Cosmos
 - When worn on head, the entity can breathe in `#dtaf2025:no_oxygen` biomes, without space air
+- Found in Facility Structure
 #### Heavy Footed
 - When worn on feet, gravity returns to normal in space dimensions
 - If worn in a dimension that has normal gravity, gravity becomes 1.94x that of normal
+- Found in Facility Structure

 ### Moon Stone
 - Generates in `dtaf2025:the_moon` biome, as the moon equivalent of stone